 While a will directs your property to those of your choosing instead of those the state of Louisiana chooses, a will also requires probate (or what is called a succession in Louisiana) to actually change ownership of your assets when you die to those named in the will.
 To avoid the need for probate or a succession, many people choose to use a revocable living trust as a will substitute.
 A properly funded revocable living trust will transmit your property to your beneficiaries without the need for probate.

 Louisiana’s inheritance laws are much different from other states.
 Because of this, it is very important to trust your estate planning to a legal team that has many, many years of estate planning experience.
-The attorneys at Legacy Estate & Elder Law have more than 30 years of combined experience handling estate planning issues and they are also both board certified by the Louisiana Board of Legal Specialization in Estate Planning and Administration.
+The attorneys at Legacy Estate & Elder Law have nearly 40 years of combined experience handling estate planning issues and they are also both board certified by the Louisiana Board of Legal Specialization in Estate Planning and Administration.
 Betty Raglin, who is located in our Lake Charles office is also Board Certified in Tax Law.

 Beyond the Basics